When it came to the crunch, Jeremy Corbyn chose holiday over fighting for his constituents.

 Labour leader Jeremy Corbyn’s claim that the “real fight starts now” after the Brexit vote has produced a blizzard of mocking messages about supposed ‘real fights’.

 Politicians taking holidays?
 Perfectly reasonable, even desirable.
-But for a national party leader to go on holiday during a national election campaign?
+But for a national party leader to go on holiday, as Jeremy Corbyn did, during a national election campaign?
 That’s just about unheard of in our modern democracy.
 (And by ‘just about’ I mean can’t find any examples from the last century but I guess there may be one somewhere I’ve missed.
 Even so, it’s remarkably unusual behaviour.)

 Nor had Jeremy Corbyn been really putting his back into it before he took his holiday during the referendum campaign: